orbitalquark/textadept/docs/manual.md

 [`reset()`]: api.html#reset

 The widgets in the GUI version of Textadept cannot be themed using Lua theme files.
 Instead, you must use [GTK Resource Files][], which are part of the GUI toolkit Textadept uses.
+The exception to this is find & replace entry font, which can be changed.

 **Note:** Textadept's pre-built binaries are built for and linked against GTK 2, not GTK 3.